 About the Riversheds Forum

-Since 2001, the Rivershed Society of British Columbia has hosted the Riversheds Forum as a gathering place for members, friends, supporters and partners of the Society to meet and share information and support each others’ environmental stewardship throughout the Fraser River Basin.
+From 2001 to 2014, the Rivershed Society of British Columbia hosted the Riversheds Forum as a gathering place for members, friends, supporters and partners of the Society to meet and share information and support each others’ environmental stewardship throughout the Fraser River Basin.

 The goal of the Rivershed Society of BC remains to: